pgarciaegido/python_blog/readme.md

 + Like posts made by someone else

 ## Structure
-The backend root file would be _blog.py_, where rests the parent Handler class.
-The rest of the modules work as child instances of this.
+The backend root file would be _blog.py_, where routes and modules are located.
+The backend modules will be found in blog_python folder.
+The main Request Handler is located in _controlers/handler.py_ The rest of the modules work as child instances of this.

 The templates and styles are in the _templates_ folder, powered by Jinja2.